 Policy-screening scenarios

 Upon the validation of the multi-ABM model, five policy-screening scenarios are proposed to simulate the impact of various policy interventions on the goal-achieving trajectory.
 Launching policy-screening scenarios is capable of providing ex-ante assessment before policy interventions are adopted, thus formulating forward-looking insights regarding the effectiveness and influences of reforming policy.
 In this study, the baseline scenario is the business-as-usual scenario that is validated by the historical data, and the five proposed policy-screening scenarios are: (i) Policy 1: government accelerate the pace of replacing traditional energy source with the cleaner ones; (ii) Policy 2: government decelerate the pace of replacing traditional energy source with the cleaner ones; (iii) Policy 3: government or utility company provide financial incentives (e.g., subsidize the PV system upfront cost) for building sectors to install PV systems; (iv) Policy 4: utility companies decelerate the pace of decreasing FiT rates for building sectors; and (v) Policy 5: utility companies accelerate the pace of decreasing FiT rates for building sectors.
+The planning horizon is till 2030.
+The increasing and decreasing rates of the pace is constrained by satisfying the following conditions (Table 1) each year, as in lined with historical trends: